 Here is everything you need to know about applicant tracking systems and how to beat them.

-We've all been there: You find the perfect job opportunity, customize your resume and cover letter, submit your application online, and then pray it will pass the infamous six-second resume review test.
-Unfortunately, more often than not, your job application is lost in the resume “black hole” and you're left wondering why the employer wasn't that into you.
+We've all been there: You find the perfect job opportunity, customize your resume and cover letter, submit your application to a job listing online, and then pray it will pass the infamous six-second resume review test.
+Unfortunately, more often than not, your job application is lost in the resume “black hole” and you're left wondering why the employer or hiring manager wasn't that into you.

 What many job seekers don't realize is that 75 percent of job applications are rejected before they are seen by human eyes.
 Before your resume reaches the hands of a live person, it often must pass muster with what is known as an applicant tracking system.

-Below is everything you need to know about applicant tracking systems — and what you can do to optimize your resume and beat these bots.
+Below is everything you need to know about applicant tracking systems — and what best practices you can do to optimize your resume and beat these bots.

 What is an applicant tracking system?

-The applicant tracking system was initially created for large corporations that are accustomed to dealing with several thousand inbound job applications on a weekly basis.
-Today, approximately 98 percent of Fortune 500 companies rely on ATS software to help streamline their recruitment process.
+The applicant tracking system was initially created for large companies that are accustomed to dealing with several thousand inbound job applications on a weekly basis.
+Today, approximately 99 percent of Fortune 500 companies rely on ATS software to help streamline their recruitment process.
 However, what began as a recruitment solution for large employers has turned into a commonplace tool for companies of all shapes and sizes.

 How do applicant tracking systems (ATS) work?

-Applicant tracking systems act as an electronic gatekeeper for an employer.
-The ATS parses a resume's content into categories and then scans it for specific keywords to determine if the job application should be passed along to the recruiter.
+Applicant tracking systems act as electronic gatekeepers for employers and hiring managers.
+The ATS system parses a resume's content into categories and then scans it for specific and relevant keywords to determine if the job application should be passed along to the recruiter.
 Its job is to essentially weed out unqualified applicants so the recruiter can devote his or her time to evaluating the candidates who are more likely to be a match for the position.
 In other words, the ATS is apt to toss the least-qualified candidates, rather than identify the applicants who are the best fit.

 How to write an ATS-friendly resume

-To determine what makes a resume compatible with an ATS, TopResume recently analyzed 1,000 resumes from professionals across the U.S. with at least eight years of experience to identify the most common resume mistakes that will cause an applicant tracking system to toss an application.
+To determine what makes an ATS-friendly resume, TopResume analyzed 1,000 resumes from professionals across the U.S. with at least eight years of experience to identify the most common resume mistakes that will cause an applicant tracking system to toss an application.
 The infographic below highlights some of the most costly mistakes that make a resume incompatible with an ATS scan.

-If you want to make sure your resume is compliant for an ATS, follow the tips below to write an ATS-optimized resume.
+If you want to make sure your resume is compliant with an ATS, follow the tips below to write and use an ATS-optimized resume.

 Select the right file type for your resume

 Contrary to popular belief, a PDF is not the most ATS-friendly file type.
-While PDF files are the best at preserving the design and format of your resume, it is not compatible with all ATS software.
-If you're asked to upload your resume to an applicant tracking system and “PDF” is listed among the file types you can, by all means, use a PDF version of your resume.
+While PDF files are the best at preserving the design and format of your resume template, it is not compatible with all ATS software.
+If you're asked to upload your resume to an applicant tracking system and “PDF” is listed among the file formats you can use, by all means, send a PDF version of your resume.
 However, if the system does not specify which file types are compatible, play it safe and stick to a Word document in .doc or .docx.
 Plain-text files are also incredibly ATS-friendly for resumes, but they limit your formatting options.

-Since the best resumes are written with two audiences in mind — the robots pre-screening your application and the live human in HR who will review your resume, should it make it past the ATS — I recommend using a Word document instead of a plain-text file for your resume file type.
+Since the best resume templates are written with two audiences in mind — the robots pre-screening your application and the live human in HR who will review your resume content, should it make it past the ATS systems — I recommend using a Word document instead of a plain-text file for your resume file type.
 This will provide more creative freedom to write a resume that will appeal to a recruiter or hiring manager.